ni/measurement-plugin-converter-python/docs/ni_measurement_plugin_converter_hld.md

 ### Additional steps for VISA instruments

-For measurement that use VISA instruments, the `session_constructor`, session type and `instrument_types` must be updated with appropriate values.
+For measurement that use VISA instruments, the `session_constructor`, session type and `instrument_type` must be updated with appropriate values.

 ![VISA_updates](docs/images/VISA_updates.png)